Qalculate/qalculate-gtk/README.md

 * Practical menus give fast access to all advanced features
 * Customizable meta modes for quickly switching between different settings
 * Dialogs for management of and easy access to functions, variables and units (with quick conversion)
-* User friendly dialogs for functions, with description and entries for arguments
+* Dialogs for easy entry of all functions
 * Create/edit functions, variables and units
 * Easy editing of matrices and vectors
 * Various tools for fast conversion between number bases, floating point conversion, calendar conversion, and percentage calculation, and a period table